dima91/ap-summaries/Summaries.md

 Reflective capabilities need special support at the levels of language and compiler

 **Cons**

 + *performance overhead*
 + *security restrictions*
 + *exposure of internals*

 **In Java**

 + java supports *inrospection* and *reflexive invocation*, but not code modification;
-+ for every type, the JVM maintains an associated object of class *java.lang.Class*, which reflects the type it representd.
++ for every type, the JVM maintains an associated object of class *java.lang.Class*, which reflects the type it represents.
 It is the entry point of reflection;
 + three type of class memebers: *fields*, *methods*, *constructors* (thanks to **Member** interface, **Field**, **Method**, **Constructor** classes);
 + several methods to get infos about them;
 + for each memeber, the reflection API provides support to retreive declaration and type information, and operations unique to the member;